Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/lightning_in_15_minutes.rst

 [video showing this]

 Lightning organizes Python code.
-Drop any piece of code into the LightningWork class and run on the cloud or your own hardware:
+Drop ⚡ *any* ⚡ piece of code into the LightningWork class and run on the cloud or your own hardware:

 .. code:: python